keelanjlynch/CHARGER_Card/README.md

 The setup() and loop() functions are the core of any Arduino code and are located at the very bottom of ChargerCardSoftware.ino.
 Additional functions and their descriptions are listed below:

-* calibrateTouch() - ran in setup, establishes a baseline for the capacative touch inputs
+* calibrateTouch() - called in setup, establishes a baseline for the capacative touch inputs
-* updateTouchReadings() - ran in loop to get a current reading from the touch inputs
+* updateTouchReadings() - called in loop to get a current reading from the touch inputs
 * touchTest(int i) - compares the given touch point i with the established baseline
 * displayLogo() - called to display full sized UAH logo
 * drawGithub() - displays bitmap of QR code to this github